 To learn about the event at English Bay, continue reading.
 For information about similar events in different communities (including North Vancouver, White Rock, Port Moody, Delta and Squamish), see our article about Lower Mainland Polar Bear Swims.

 The English Bay Polar Bear Swim is one of the longest-running events of its kind in the world.
 In 1920 it started with less than a dozen swimmers.
-Nowadays, the icy New Year’s day dip can attract over 2,500 willing participants.
-In 2020, an estimated 45,000 people attended and over 7,000 registered as swimmers.
-That set a new Vancouver record.
+Nowadays, the icy New Year’s day dip can attract over 7,000 willing participants.
+As many as 40,000 or more people also go to watch.

-Unfortunately, the in-person event was cancelled in 2021 due to COVID-19.
-That year a virtual event took place instead.
-2022 was the same.
-In 2023, the swim returned to English Bay Beach which is located not far from the corner of Denman Street and Davie at 1790 Beach Avenue.
-The 2024 event happened at the same location.
+The swim takes place at English Bay Beach which is located not far from the corner of Denman Street and Davie at 1790 Beach Avenue.

 Vancouver’s Polar Bear Swim is a free event.
 Both swimming participants and onlookers, however, are usually encouraged to bring a donation of cash or non-perishable food items benefiting the Greater Vancouver Food Bank.